 Cannabis goes by many names; “weed,” “pot,” “marijuana,” “ganja” and more.
 These all refer to the dried and cured buds of a female cannabis plant.
 Cannabis plants can live in many environments, and some form of cannabis naturally grows nearly everywhere in the world.
 In the wild, cannabis makes flowers in the fall, and the flowers of the female cannabis plant are what most people think of when it comes to the word “cannabis.”
-The flowers of this plant are dried and cured to become the buds that can be used to vaporize, smoke, eat (via edibles) for recreational or medical purposes.
+The flowers of this plant are harvested, dried and cured to become the buds that can be used to vaporize, smoke, eat (via edibles) for recreational or medical marijuana purposes.

 Dried & Cured Flowers of a Female Cannabis Plant